ligato/docs/docs/user-guide/quickstart.md

 $ brew install etcd
 ```

-As this point, you have installed and started your etcd container.
-You can access the etcd data store with etcdctl.
+As this point, you have installed and started your etcd container, and etcdctl is ready to go.

 ---